hbomb79/Thea/README.md

 #### Host Address
 ##### YAML: host_addr (ENV: HOST_ADDR)
 ##### Default: `0.0.0.0`
-The address to host the data server on; this is used by clients (web front end, CLI, scripts) to access data from TPA via the provided HTTP endpoints and websocket commands.
+The address to host the data server on; this is used by clients (web front end, CLI, scripts) to access data from Thea via the provided HTTP endpoints and websocket commands.

 #### Host Port
 ##### YAML: host_port (ENV: HOST_PORT)